Is

 How These Limits Are Determined

 Once the data is gathered, regulatory bodies analyze it to determine safe levels.
 This process involves a lot of collaboration between scientists, health professionals, and policymakers.
-It’s not a one-size-fits-all approach; instead, it’s made for specific substances and their uses.
+It’s not a one-size-fits-all approach; instead, it’s meant for specific substances and their uses.

 It’s also important to note that these limits are regularly reviewed.
 As new research comes out, regulations can change.
 This ensures that the guidelines stay up to date with the latest understanding of health risks.